Creality K1 review: Pros & cons from a Prusa owner

 The Creality K1 can churn out great 3D print quality using PLA, PLA+, PETG, PETG-CF, ABS, ASA and PC (polycarbonate).
 Its sturdy enclosure gives you the best chance of success.

-Pro tip: If you root the K1, do not run automatic updates when your K1 series printer is rooted or expect errors and to perform a factory reset.
+Pro tip: If you root the K1, do not run automatic updates.
+Or expect errors and to perform a factory reset.
 Once rooted, you will have full control over Klipper as opposed to the partly-restricted in-built version.

 The cons